For program contact information, please visit this website.

 Master of Science students wishing to change their status from part-time to full-time must notify the chemical engineering department and make a formal petition to the Graduate School of Engineering.
 Refer to the regulations of the Graduate School of Engineering for further information on academic administrative policies.

 Departure Prior to Thesis Completion

-Occasionally, students have left the chemical engineering department prior to completion of all degree requirements.
-In such instances, longtime intervals have often elapsed before thesis or manuscript submission.
+Occasionally, students must leave the chemical engineering department prior to completion of all degree requirements.
+In such instances, long time intervals have often elapsed before thesis or manuscript submission.
 Accordingly, the department has adopted the guideline that a student cannot submit a thesis for credit beyond three years after the student stops actively pursuing the research.
 Exceptions may be granted upon petition to the departmental graduate committee.
 Petitions must demonstrate extenuating circumstances and prove that the research is still of value to the profession.

 Graduate Certificate Options

 Students enrolled in a master's degree have the opportunity to also pursue one of the many engineering graduate certificate options in addition to or in combination with the MS degree.
 Students should consult their faculty advisor regarding these options.

 Master's Degree in Chemical Engineering with Graduate Certificate in Engineering Leadership

 Students may complete a Master of Science in Chemical Engineering in addition to earning a Graduate Certificate in Engineering Leadership.
 Students must apply and be admitted to the Gordon Engineering Leadership Program in order to pursue this option.
 The program requires fulfillment of the 16-semester-hour curriculum required to earn the Graduate Certificate in Engineering Leadership, which includes an industry-based challenge project with multiple mentors and 16 semester hours of required chemical engineering coursework.